Bhakta David Nollmeyer

 Man is a wolf to man…

-The culture of impunity has been assailed far and wide by those individuals and institutions capacitated to uphold both individual and collective rights.
+The culture of impunity has been assailed far and wide by those individuals and institutions capacitated to uphold both individual and collective rights (Culture of Impunity).
 The alienation of this duty under the civil state reveals an important lack of unity and or linkage with the culture of natural humans that comprise the nation within the state.
-It is a certainty that we as humans are individuals before we are a collective of which has the family for it’s first domain.
-This is to state that the individual must also be responsible for one’s input into the culture (Rousseau).
+It is a certainty that we as humans are individuals before we are a collective of which has the family for it's first domain.
+This is to state that the individual must also be responsible for one's input into the culture (Rousseau 1762).

-I will discuss culture as the creation of a culture of impunity as an emergent worldview, a dysfunction of those manifest cultural processes that have arisen from our maladaptation that return to be systematically, often at the hands of agents of social control, operational to make us more antisocial in the sense of psychopathy.
+I will discuss culture as the creation of a culture of impunity as an emergent worldview, a dysfunction of those manifest cultural processes that have arisen from our maladaptation that return to be systematically, often at the hands of agents of social control, operational to make us more antisocial in the sense of psychopathy (Culture of Impunity).

 Anthropologists claim that through evolution human beings are attempting to classify experiences and then to encode such for communication symbolically.
 The biological nature which has some deterministic basis becomes an external linkage that will develop entropy as all mechanistic linkages would incur.
 The linkage of learned beliefs, processes, and artifacts that pertain to a culture are considered both symbolic and material.

-Within this framework of an emergent worldview there shall be posited the negative valuation of values, norms, and artifacts have in supporting the culture of impunity.
+Within this framework of an emergent worldview there shall be posited the negative valuation of values, norms, and artifacts have in supporting the culture of impunity (Culture of Impunity).

 In continuation of this framework is the economic basis that both helps the production and consumption of these processes not strictly as a manner of creating wealth and storing such in a value but as a mode in which to manipulate those artifacts, technologies, and processes to foster a culture of impunity.